Discover how nutritional medicine can improve your hormone health

 Perimenopause & Menopause

-This phase of a woman’s reproductive cycle begins on average around 45 years of age, when cycles start becoming irregular, and fluctuations of the hormones oestrogen (generally decreasing, however, can be erratic and sometimes sharply increase), progesterone (decreasing) and follicular stimulating hormone (FSH –increasing) occur.
+Perimenopause begins on average around 45 years of age, when cycles start becoming irregular, heavier, then progressively lighter and fluctuations of the hormones occur, with oestrogen (generally decreasing, however, can be erratic and sometimes sharply increase), progesterone (decreasing) and follicular stimulating hormone (FSH –increasing) occur.
 Menopause is the phase after one year of amenorrhoea (cessation of menstruation), which occurs on average at 51 years of age.
 Some of the common symptoms include insomnia, hot flushes/flashes, mood swings, anxiety, depression and vaginal dryness, which may last for a short while in some women, however, in others, it can last up to a decade and sometimes even longer.
 Hot flashes have also been associated with smoking and a higher BMI ⁴.
-Other symptoms of oestrogen decline may be increased or painful urination, bladder infections, sweating and night sweats, poor memory and concentration, joint pain and weight gain.
-7% of women can enter early menopause between 40-45 years of age ⁵.
+Other symptoms of oestrogen decline may be increased or painful urination, bladder infections, sweating and night sweats, poor memory and concentration, joint pain, cortisol spikes and weight gain.
+Although perimenopause starts on average around the age of 45, gradual changes can occur before and 7% of women can enter early menopause between 40-45 years of age ⁵ ⁶.

-If you would like support in dealing with your hormonal imbalances, book a free 15 minute telephonic consult or an in depth 1 hour initial consultation.
+A variety of nutritional tips, foods and supplements are available to help women navigate this natural process and if you would like support in dealing with your hormonal imbalances, book a free 15-minute online consult or an in depth 1 hour initial consultation

 Services